Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 Ice and Compression

-Applying ice and compression to the affected calf muscles can help reduce inflammation and alleviate pain.
-Ice packs or cold therapy wraps can be applied for 15-20 minutes at a time, several times a day.
+Applying ice and compression to the affected leg muscles can help reduce inflammation and alleviate pain.
+Ice packs or cold therapy wraps can be applied for 15–20 minutes at a time, several times a day.

 Physical Therapy